Lime Kiln Field Day: Performance

-The black characters in the film are shown in scenes of play and leisure, which is rare for motion pictures of this time.
-Many depictions of black characters of this time made them out to be violent and greedy.
-A notorious example of this is the closely released D.W.
-Griffith film The Birth of a Nation.
+Walter Ray Watson, of NPR, explains the significance of the film: the Black characters in the film are shown in scenes of play and leisure, which is rare for motion pictures of this time.
+Many depictions of Black characters of this time made them out to be violent and greedy.
+A notorious example of this is the 1915 D. W. Griffith film The Birth of a Nation.

-In the film, Black star actor Bert Williams dons blackface.
-Theatre conventions of the day required one performer in a black musical to wear blackface, while the rest of the cast could perform without makeup.
+In the film, Bert Williams performs in blackface.
+Museum of Modern Art curator Ron Magliozzi said, "It was a sop to the white audience".
+Magliozzi further explained that theatre conventions of the day required one performer in a black musical to wear blackface, while the rest of the cast could perform without makeup.
+According to film critic, Yasmina Price, Williams' use of blackface was not only conventional but intentional and strategic use by the actor to delineate his performance.

-Museum of Modern Art curator Ron Magliozzi says, “It was a sop to the white audience”.
-This film follows the theatrical conventions of that time with Bert Williams wearing black face.
-In Lime Kiln Field Day, Bert Williams being the romantic lead kisses Odessa Warren Grey at the conclusion of the film.
-This kind of intimacy between a black man and a black woman was a very rare occurrence during this period and it was something that was rarely seen again during the time.
+Williams, the romantic lead, kisses Odessa Warren Grey at the conclusion of the film.
+This kind of intimacy between a Black man and a Black woman was a very rare occurrence during this period and it was something that was rarely seen again during the time.

 Film debut

-After being in post-production for over 100 years, the film Bert Williams: Lime Kiln Field Day debuted excerpts and stills on October 24, 2014 at the Museum of Modern Art, in the Roy and Niuta Titus Theatre lobby galleries.
+After being in post-production for over 100 years, the film Bert Williams: Lime Kiln Field Day debuted excerpts and stills on October 24, 2014, at the Museum of Modern Art, in the Roy and Niuta Titus Theatre lobby galleries.
 The full 60 minutes of restored footage was premiered on November 8, 2014, in the Museum of Modern Art's annual "To Save and Project" festival dedicated to film preservation.

 On June 1, 2015, the film was shown with live piano accompaniment by Donald Sosin at the San Francisco Silent Film Festival.